Vinyl Binders vs Turned Edge Binders – Which is Best for Your Print Project?

 However, if your completed project will be used heavily in a variety of conditions and you want your print project to have a high-end, extremely professional look, then turned edge binders are for you.

-Whether your print project is for a sales presentation, training class, seminar, or business meeting, choosing the right binder for your manuals or pages gives it a strong finish.
+Whether your print project is a sales presentation, training class, seminar, or business meeting, choosing the right binder for your manuals or pages gives it a strong finish.

 After taking a look at each of these areas and identifying the needs for your print project, you’ll know which binder is the best fit for you.